-The noise or small-signal bandwidth of the B9240MQRH is the same as its full-power bandwidth.
+The noise or small-signal bandwidth of the B9240MGRH is the same as its full-power bandwidth.
 For noise sensitive applications, the excessive bandwidth may be detrimental and the addition of a series resistor and/or shunt capacitor can help limit the wide-band noise at the A/D's input by forming a low-pass filter.
-Note, however, that the combination of this series resistance with the equivalent input capacitance of the B9240MQRH should be evaluated for those time-domain applications that are sensitive to the input signal's absolute settling time.
-In applications where harmonic distortion is not a primary concern, the series resistance may be selected in combination with the SHA's nominal 16 pF of input capacitance to set the filter's 3 dB cutoff frequency.
+Note, however, that the combination of this series resistance with the equivalent input capacitance of the B9240MGRH should be evaluated for those time-domain applications that are sensitive to the input signal's absolute settling time.
+In applications where harmonic distortion is not a primary concern, the series resistance to set the filter's 3 dB cutoff frequency.

 A better method of reducing the noise bandwidth, while possibly establishing a real pole for an anti-alias filter, is to add some additional shunt capacitance between the input (i.e., IN+ and/or IN-) and analog ground.
-Since this additional shunt capacitance combines with the equivalent input capacitance of the B9240MQRH, a lower series resistance can be selected to establish the filter's cutoff frequency while not degrading the distortion performance of the device.
-The shunt capacitance also acts like a charge reservoir, sinking or sourcing the additional charge required by the hold capacitor, C_H, further reducing current transients seen at the op amp's output.
+Since this additional shunt capacitance combines with the equivalent input capacitance of the B9240MGRH, a lower series resistance can be selected to establish the filter's cutoff frequency while not degrading the distortion performance of the device.
+The shunt capacitance also acts like a charge reservoir, sinking or sourcing the additional charge required by the hold capacitor, C_H , further reducing current transients seen at the op amp's output.

-The effect of this increased capacitive load on the op amp driving the B9240MQRH should be evaluated.
+The effect of this increased capacitive load on the op amp driving the B9240MGRH should be evaluated.
 To optimize performance when noise is the primary consideration, increase the shunt capacitance as much as the transient response of the input signal will allow.
 Increasing the capacitance too much may adversely affect the op amp's settling time, frequency response, and distortion performance.